ieee-vgtc/ieeevis.org/content/info/meetups.md

 Beyond gender diversity, we would also like to discuss other diversity characteristics (e.g., research area, academic linage, demographic, etc.).
 We are interested in exploring ways to collect this kind of data and brainstorm new ideas to improve awareness and inclusion in the IEEE VIS conference.

-[The Zoom link for Gender Representation and Diversity Meetup will be available here soon.
-Login will be required.]

 [Connect to Gender Representation and Diversity Meetup](https://virtual.ieeevis.org/year/2021/event_m-gender.html)